nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Both central and peripheral devices have dedicated configuration options and use dedicated modules.

+The nRF Desktop peripheral configurations that enable `Fast Pair`_ support use slightly different Bluetooth configuration.
+This is needed to improve the user experience.
+See :ref:`nrf_desktop_bluetooth_guide_fast_pair` for more details.

 .. note::
     There is no nRF Desktop device that supports both central and peripheral roles.